NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 - GET a list of all ODM forms
 - Receive an ODM XML for a given template

 There are really many endpoints available.
 All tasks which are performed by the OpenStudyBuilder solution are done through these APIs.
-There are

 ## API Definition